theorydas/BITES/README.md

 ### `An adventurer's recipe tome`

-A lightweight add-on for World of Warcraft classic (vanilla) that shows you which cooking ingredients can be used to cook meals with.
-(Currently only supports Vanilla)
+A lightweight add-on for World of Warcraft classic that shows you which cooking ingredients can be used to cook meals with.

 ## What is BITES?